vascocosta/sbsdump/README.md

 pi@neptunium:~/src/github.com/vascocosta/sbsdump $ ./sbsdump
 Usage: sbsdump [OPTION]... hostname
 Dump data in SBS format from a socket.
-  -h display this help and exit
+  -c show only aircrafts with a callsign in spotting mode -h display this help and exit
   -p set port (default 30003)
   -r show messages in raw format
-  -s show only new aircrafts (spotting mode)
+  -s show only new aircrafts excluding dups (spotting mode)
 ```

 ## Examples